An honest Harvey AI review for 2026: hype vs. reality

 I'm concerned about implementation time.
 What does this Harvey AI review say about the setup and onboarding process for Harvey AI?

-The review indicates that onboarding for Harvey AI is a lengthy enterprise sales process, taking weeks or months, not minutes.
-There is no self-serve option; firms must go through demos and custom setups.
+Onboarding Harvey AI is a lengthy enterprise sales process, measured in weeks or months, not minutes.
+There is no self-serve option, so firms go through demos and custom setups.
+Tools like eesel AI let you connect your knowledge and go live the same day.

 Does this Harvey AI review suggest there's a way to test Harvey AI before committing to a long contract?